 Included in Every Camp

-For five days, students will be led by education professionals in activities dedicated to understanding what it means to be a leader.
+For our camps, students will be led by education professionals in activities dedicated to understanding what it means to be a leader.
 With proven curriculum as the foundation, and unparalleled talent leading each camp, delegates agree that this program is “the most significant learning experience in my life to-date!”

 - Banquet: The delegates get dressed up for this special affair, where they dine in their finery while listening to inspiring speeches by their fellow delegates.